john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ---
 {% include JB/setup %}

 I love text-based games.
-There is always something distinct and special about a game designed by a single person, or a small time, instead of a giant corporation.
-They have better stories and a more cohesive personality.
+They are frequently a lot more unique and interesting than your average video/computer game.
+Maybe it is because they can focus on the actual content of the game, rather than just making the 3D graphics awesome.
+Or maybe games just turn out better when they can be built by one person alone, rather than created by a committee in some giant corporation.
+Who knows.

-And I like to think that, one day, I could create such a game.
-Maybe it could really happen if it is text-based.
-Without the need for a big art department and a 3D graphics team and sound engineers, it is just possible that I could create some simple little game that a few people would play and enjoy.
+Maybe I just love the idea that one day even I could write a great text-based game.
+Without all the fuss of a huge 3D art team, sound engineers, and corporate stooges, it is just possible that I could create a little game that a few people would love.
 Maybe one day.
 A boy can dream.

-The collection that follows are my favorite text-based games ever made.
+The following are my favorite text-based games.
 All of these games have legions of fans.
-They all did something new, or creative, or fun, that people love.
+They all did something new, or creative, or fun, and people love them.

 **All these games are free to play, right now!**